apache/cloudstack-documentation/source/adminguide/reliability.rst

 connected agents.

-Examples of an agent includes, the process responsible for communication to the management server, running inside of the Secondary Storage Virtual Machine (SSVM), Console Proxy Virtual Machine (CPVM) or the cloudstack-agent running on a KVM host.
+Examples of an agent includes, the process responsible for communication to the management server (cloud.service), running inside of the Secondary Storage Virtual Machine (SSVM), Console Proxy Virtual Machine (CPVM) or the cloudstack-agent running on a KVM host.

 The three global settings that need to be configured are the following: